slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"If I had 9 hours to chop down a tree, I’d spend the first six sharpening my ax."
 -- Abraham Lincoln*

-> *"He who fails to plan is planning to fail."
+> *"He who fails to plan is planning to fail." (...)
+"Plans are of little importance, but planning is essential."
 -- Winston Churchill*

-> *"Hope is not a strategy."
--- Vince Lombardi*

 > *"If you don’t know where you’re going, any road will get you there."
 -- Lewis Carroll*